thomaswilburn/heist/readme.rst

     }

 Each task function receives the ``target`` (if any) and a shared ``context`` object in its arguments, which can be used to pass values between different tasks through the build process.
-Tasks can also be loaded from a folder of JS files.
+Tasks can also be loaded from a folder of JS files using ``heist.loadTasks()``.
 Once defined, sequences can be composed together by calling ``heist.defineTask()`` with an array of task names in the place of a function:

 .. code:: js